 And by all means, look at your current clients

-These six things can be potentially rich sources of new business opportunity throughout the year but especially in the second half.
+These six things can be potentially rich sources of new business opportunities throughout the year.
 Strategically thinking about them will help you focus your limited time and resources on things that have a higher probability of timely success.
 Don’t fall victim to the daily chaos of new business development.
 Stay above it, at least for part of your time so you can spot the best opportunities to go after in the second half.
 Turn a good year into a great one or a weak first half into a big year-end bonus.

 I want to help you make both halves of the year better for new business.
 I’m always open to a conversation regardless of your needs.
-If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!